hirunaofficial/Covid-19-Statistics-Telegram-Bot/README.md

 `/covid` : To get All About Covid 19 Informations.
 `/corona` : To get All About Covid 19 Informations.

-# What is VPS Statistics Web ?
+# What is Covid-19-Statistics-Telegram Bot ?
-Covid-19-Statistics-Telegram Bot is a Telegram Bot you can Track all about Covid 19 Live Statistics in Sri Lanka.
+Covid-19-Statistics-Telegram Bot can Track all about Covid 19 Live Statistics in Sri Lanka.

 # What does it show ?
 * Local Covid 19 Informations